 The Pad Thai is the rags to riches story of Asian cuisine.
-Whilst most of you may know it as that tasty go-to Thai stir-fried favourite when you order your weekly takeaway, the dish is as old as time itself.
-It arrived in Thailand with Chinese traders of ages past but remained in the shadows for centuries, biding its time.
+Whilst most of you may know it as that tasty go-to stir-fried friend when you order your weekly takeaway, the dish is as old as time itself.
+It arrived in Thailand with Chinese traders of ages past and remained in the shadows for centuries, biding its time.

-Then, during World War Two, Thailand suffered a major rice shortage, a staple for the country’s cuisine at the time.
+Then, during World War Two, Thailand suffered a major rice shortage.
 A true recipe for disaster.
 With Thai cuisine on the brink of a calamity, a hero needed to step up to the plate.
 A dish was needed that could excite, satisfy and be readily available.
 And only one could answer the call.
 Behold, the return of the Pad Thai.

 So what’s in a Pad Thai?

-Its success is largely based on its bed of rice noodles, which were at the time were plentiful, cheap, filling and great to slurp.
+Its success is largely based on the bed of rice noodles which, at the time (of the rice shortage) were plentiful, cheap, filling and great to slurp.
 Chuck in a healthy mix of vegetables, shrimps and eggs for good measure and you’re onto a winner.